Battery Types and Problems

 NiCd (Nickel-cadmium Battery), NiMH (Nickel-metal-hydride Battery)

 Both NiCd and NiMH use nickel hydroxide for the positive electrode.
 NiCd uses cadmium for the negative electrode, NiMH uses a hydrogen storage alloy, and the electrolyte is an aqueous solution mainly composed of KOH (potassium hydroxide).
-Although both NiCd and NiMH can be used for high-power applications such as motors, NiCd is being replaced with the safer NiMH because NiCd contains cadmium that causes pollution-related disease.
-Now, most of the rechargeable batteries are NiMH.
-Batteries like dry-cell, for example, Eneloop and evolta, are also NiMH.
+Although both NiCd and NiMH batteries are suitable for high-power applications such as motors, NiCd usage has declined significantly.
+Due to environmental concerns regarding the toxic heavy metal cadmium, NiCd batteries have largely been superseded by Nickel-Metal Hydride (NiMH) technology.
+NiMH became the prevalent choice for common rechargeable batteries, and today, it is the technology used in most rechargeable AA and AAA batteries familiar to consumers, such as Panasonic's eneloop™ and EVOLTA™.

 As a feature of NiMH, it is resistant to repeated charging and discharging and has high safety.
 On the other hand, NiMH has a strong memory effect, and there is a problem that the amount of electrical power that can be generated decreases as the battery charge is continued.
 To reset this memory effect, it must be fully discharged and then recharged.

-Lithium ion storage battery is used in various products such as laptop computers, smartphones, and tablets.
-You may think that almost all LiB is used in batteries that exist around you.
+Lithium-ion battery is used in various products such as laptop computers, smartphones, and tablets.
+Lithium-ion batteries (LiB) have become ubiquitous in modern electronics, powering everything from laptops and smartphones to tablets.
 It is also widely expected as a battery for electric vehicles.
 Since LiB has a very high energy density, about 2.5 times that of NiMH, it is an essential storage battery for reducing the weight of mobile devices such as mobile phones.
-In addition, since there is no memory effect, it is also an advantage that it is possible to add charge, and it does not self-discharge very much even if it is left for a long time.
+Furthermore, they do not suffer from the memory effect, allowing for partial charging without degrading battery capacity.
+They also exhibit a very low self-discharge rate, retaining their charge for extended periods of non-use.

 Table.
 Self-discharge Rate of Each Battery

 However, because the energy density is high, even a slight voltage fluctuation results in overcharging, which leads to extremely shortening the battery life.
 In addition, if overcharging or over discharging is repeated, the internal pressure of the battery will rise, causing a burst or fire accident.
-You may have seen the news that a smartphone has exploded and caused a major burn, or that the aircraft has exploded a battery.
+You may have seen the news that a smartphone has exploded and caused a major burn, or regarding incidents involving battery fires on aircraft.

 Solid-state Battery

 One of the problems with the above batteries is "leakage".
 If it is left for a long time, the electrolyte contained in the battery may leak out.
 Leakage can cause a short circuit, and in some cases, can damage the internal circuitry.
-Leakage occurs because an aqueous solution is used for the electrolyte, and to avoid this, a solid-state battery with a solid electrolyte has been developed.
+Leakage is a risk in traditional batteries that use liquid electrolytes.
+To address this issue, solid-state batteries utilizing solid electrolytes have been developed.
 The advantage is that it is easy to handle, and it is less likely to cause an accident.

 A metal-air battery uses oxygen in the air for the positive electrode and metal for the negative electrode.
 It is used for small and light electric appliances such as hearing aids and kitchen timers.
 Alkali metals such as Li, Na, and Ca and alkaline earth metals are chemically reacted with oxygen in the air to extract electricity.